SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 }
 ```

-:point_right: Create a new file called `cat-service.cds` in the `srv` folder of the recently created project, copy the following lines to the file and save it:
+:point_right: Create a new file called `cat-service.cds` in the `srv/` directory of the recently created project, copy the following lines to the file and save it:

 ```cds:
 using my.bookshop as my from '../db/data-model';